VCVRack/library/README.md

 #### Adding/updating your plugin's information

-Post a comment in your plugin's thread with the plugin name, license, all available URLs, and your email address if you want it to be public.
+Post a comment in your plugin's thread with the plugin name, license, all relevant URLs, and your email address if you want it to be public.

 A Library team member will handle your request and post a comment when updated.